mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 This repository is copied from Unity HDRP Volumetric Fog.

-Note that this feature is working as a global fog volume while HDRP requires local volumes.
+This package is controlled through a Global Volume override while HDRP requires its own fog volume workflow.

 This package is available on URP Forward+ from 2022.3.0f1 (2022 LTS) version.